Chaire Jean-Morlet

 WORKSHOP

-Thermodynamic Formalism: Ergodic Theory and Validated Numerics (event 2111)
+Thermodynamic Formalism: Ergodic Theory and Validated Numerics (2111)

 Formalisme thermodynamique : Théorie ergodique et validation numérique